mikron-ia/rpg-hub/README.md

 # RPG hub

-A system for role-playing game story/campaign/epic (names vary from system to system) management.
-This is an attempt on an integrated system that would be a help in that process.
+This project is a system for role-playing game story/campaign/epic management.

 ## Licensing